 When parents of underage children go through a divorce in South Carolina, child support will be an issue that must be resolved.
 Typically, one parent will receive custody of the child, and the non-custodial parent will be responsible for providing this support.

-An attorney can ensure that both you and your children receive fair treatment in whatever support arrangement is reached.
-A lawyer can also assist in enforcing the payment of child support or in seeking a modification of those payments.
+An attorney will ensure that both you and your children receive fair treatment in whatever support arrangement is reached.
+A lawyer may also assist in enforcing the payment of child support or in seeking a modification of those payments.

 How Child Support is Determined in South Carolina